<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=331014250632990&amp;ev=PageView&amp;noscript=1">

 • Inspecting the equipment

-Participants can vary based on the type of facility, but an effective safety team can reduce workplace injuries, and the costs that directly affect a company’s bottom line.
+Participants can vary based on the type of facility, but an effective safety team can reduce workplace injuries and the costs that directly affect a company’s bottom line .

-Rome wasn’t built in a day, so don’t expect to change your company’s outlook on safety that fast, either.
 If the point of changing your company’s outlook on safety is to get to zero incidents, you might have to take some baby steps to get there.

 You can start by retraining everyone at your company on your updated safety policies.
 You’ll find your company making faster progress by accomplishing smaller, short-term goals.
 Evaluate these six strategies you can try to reach your zero-incident goal.

 You may also need to analyze and evaluate your safety management system.
-One way you can do this is by taking a course offered by the Occupational Safety & Health Administration like Safety Management System Evaluation.
+One way you can do this is by taking the Safety Management System Evaluation course offered by OSHA.

 If you can show your employees that you’re treating all the risks within the company as a single system, their outlook on the importance of safety should change.

-Develop a Culture of Safety
+Develop a culture of safety

 Just because you have a safety program in place doesn’t mean your employees will adhere to it.
 Constantly remind everyone what’s expected of them.
 If you’re ignoring your safety management system, chances are they will, too.

-To keep your system visible you can try distributing or posting:
+To keep your system visible, you can try distributing or posting:

-• Orientation and Training Policies
+• Orientation and training policies

-• Employee Involvement or Recognition Programs
+• Employee involvement or recognition programs

 The best-planned program won’t take effect if your company doesn’t demonstrate a consistent commitment to worker safety and the safety of your company’s processes.